Current Projects

 Graduate Research Assistant | tkoza@usf.edu

-Tom is a second-year doctoral student in the University of South Florida’s school psychology program.
-Tom's main duties in the RAISE lab are focused on the MIDAS subgroup.
-He is from Downers Grove, Illinois.
-Tom earned his bachelor's degree in Psychology from Lewis University in 2020, and his masters degree in School Psychology at the University of South Florida.
+Tom is a fourth-year doctoral candidate in the School Psychology program from Downers Grove, Illinois.
+Tom earned his bachelor's degree in Psychology from Lewis University in 2020.
 After graduating, he volunteered as a research assistant at the Culture and Evidence-Based Practice lab at DePaul University and worked as a Behavioral Health Associate at Linden Oaks Behavioral Health.
 His research interests include school-based mental health interventions and universal screening measures.
-During his free time, he enjoys outdoor activities such as fishing, kayaking, and going to the beach.
+During his free time, he enjoys outdoor activities such as scuba diving, kayaking, and going to the beach.

 Graduate Student Volunteer | adreiss@usf.edu